Chipmunks

 What do chipmunk droppings look like?

 Chipmunk droppings are very similar to other rodents like rats or squirrels.
 They are hard, elongated and dark, and resemble beans or rice.
-They range in size from 1⁄2 to 3⁄4 inch and are slightly larger than mouse feces.
+Chipmunk droppings range in size from 1/2 to 3/4- inch in length and are slightly larger than mouse feces.

 How do you control a chipmunk infestation?

 Like many rodents, the chipmunk likes a handout, so never feed them in the first place if you don’t want them coming around again.
-It will also help to “squirrel-proof” your bird feeders, allowing only the smallest birds, only, to eat the bird seed inside.
-Keeping the area around your feeders, too, is essential to keeping chipmunks away.
+It will also help to “squirrel-proof” your bird feeders, allowing the smallest birds, only, to eat the bird seed inside.
+Keeping the area around your feeders guarded is also essential to keeping chipmunks away.

 Protecting your crops with fencing and wiring will also deter these rodents from helping themselves.
 If you’re worried about them getting inside, always remember to close your doors, seal any cracks around your home, and use screens on your doors and windows.
 It’s also possible to trap these guys with baits and other devices found at your local hardware store.